JJJUhlar/jjjuhlar.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-Joseph Uhlar is a front-end developer from Sheffield.
+Joseph Uhlar is a full-stack developer from Sheffield.